ahmedabb104/ahmedabb104/README.md

 ## I'm a computer science student and aspiring software engineer.

 - 🧠 I’m currently learning everything I find interesting
-- ✔ I’ll be looking for internships in Summer 2022
+- ✔ I’ll be looking for an internship in Summer 2022
-- 🎯 2021 Goals: Learn MERN stack ⚛️

 ### Connect with me: